References and the Imports Statement

 Do not confuse project references with the Imports statement or the Declare statement.
 Project references make external objects, such as objects in assemblies, available to Visual Basic projects.
 The Imports statement is used to simplify access to project references, but does not provide access to these objects.
 The Declare statement is used to declare a reference to an external procedure in a dynamic-link library (DLL).

 The Imports statement makes it easier to access methods of classes by eliminating the need to explicitly type the fully qualified names of references.
 Aliases let you assign a friendlier name to just one part of a namespace.
-For example, the carriage return/line feed sequence that causes a single piece of text to be displayed on multiple lines is part of themodule in the namespace.
+For example, the carriage return/line feed sequence that causes a single piece of text to be displayed on multiple lines is part of the ControlChars Module (Visual Basic) module in the Microsoft.VisualBasic namespace.
 To use this constant in a program without an alias, you would need to type the following code:

 Imports statements must always be the first lines immediately following any Option statements in a module.
-The following code fragment shows how to import and assign an alias to themodule:
+The following code fragment shows how to import and assign an alias to the Microsoft.VisualBasic.ControlChars module:

 Future references to this namespace can be considerably shorter: